jetbrains-academy/data-visualization-course/1_2_line_and_scatter_plots_matplotlib/1_theory/5_regression_plot/task.md

 </div>

 <div class="hint" title="How does linear regression work?">
    Linear regression finds the best-fitting straight line through the data by minimizing the difference between predicted and actual values.
 This is done by minimizing the squared errors between the line and the data points.
    The equation of the line is: <code>y = mx + b</code>, where <code>m</code> is the slope and <code>b</code> is the intercept.

-Note again, that in converse with Seaborn, Matplotlib does not provide a built-in method for linear regression, so you need to aggregate data yourself.
+   Note again, that Matplotlib does not provide a built-in method for linear regression, so you need to aggregate data yourself.
 </div>

 <div class="hint" title="How should I aggregate the data?">